This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 #Searching for a type in all available assemblies

-The method GetTypeByMetadataName returns null if a type is defined in 2 different assemblies.
-So, if you want to get all types that match a full name, you have to look at all assemblies and call GetTypeByMetadataName per assembly.
+The GetTypeByMetadataName method returns null if a type is defined in more than one assembly.
+To retrieve all types matching a fully qualified name, you need to iterate over all assemblies and call GetTypeByMetadataName on each one.

 C#